Jaymasters440/QuizGauntlet/README.md

 An incorrect response will deduct 5 seconds from the timer As each response is logged, the screen will load a new question with its appropriate answers until the last question is answered.
 At the end of the test the screen will display the score.
+# Usage

-Can be run in the browser
+Can be run in the browser or on deployed page.